Review: Mospeada is BACK! Includes Stick, Ray, and Yellow Versions

 3) Ability to stow the heavy gun on either side of the bike (the gun even has a collapsing grip and rotating shoulder rest to make that work)

-4) Rotating and pivoting kick stand
+4) Integrated rotating and pivoting kick stand

 5) Free spinning rubber wheels